-For every company theft of personal information is a horrible nightmare to deal with.
+For every company, theft of personal information is a horrible nightmare to deal with.
 After all, any fraud puts the reputation of the company on the line, since it causes considerable damage and stress to customers.
 One loss event can lead to a collapse of even a stable company.
 Therefore, it’s very important to pay attention to data security and privacy and have 2-step verification.

 Despite the fact that it is 2018, a lot of companies don’t use modern technologies to keep the data of their customers protected.
 Hackers are always looking for suitable opportunity to steal personal data and to use it for criminal purposes.